L0v3P01s0n/sleepwalk-phosh/README.md

 - If screen is on.
 - If there's any suspend inhibitors.
 - If the modem is offline.
+- If there's a call active
 - If the phone is charging.
+- If wlan0 is in AP mode.

 If any of this conditions are met, the phone won't sleep and instead it will wait 1 minute before checking again.
 By default it is assumed that the modem-reset script is going to be used to restart the modem when it crashes, automatically entering the pincode and re-enabling mobile-data connectivity if it was enabled before crashing.